Coherent X-rays reveal anomalous molecular diffusion and cage effects in crowded protein solutions: Methods

 \subsection{Sample Preparation}

 Protein solutions of different concentrations were prepared in steps, starting from centrifuging the parent protein saline solution and followed by dilution with glycerol.
 Ferritin from equine spleen solutions (Sigma-Aldrich, F4503) was used as the parent solution, with an initial protein concentration of $c=71$~mg/ml and NaCl content of 150~mM.
-This parent solution was centrifuged at $10000$~g for 1 hour using 10 kDa Millipore filters, resulting in a concentrated ferritin solution of approximately $c \approx 730$ mg/ml, as determined by UV-Vis spectroscopy at $\lambda = 280$~nm~\cite{may_uv_1978}.
+This parent solution was centrifuged at $10000$~g for 1 hour using 10 kDa Millipore filters, resulting in a concentrated ferritin solution of esulting in a concentrated ferritin solution of $c = 730 \pm 20 $ mg/ml, as determined by UV-Vis spectroscopy at $\lambda = 280$~nm~\cite{may_uv_1978}, where the error bar correspond to the standard error.
 This concentration was estimated using a calibration curve based on samples of known concentration.

 The concentrated ferritin solution was subsequently diluted with glycerol and water to achieve protein concentrations $c=$ 70, 180, 400~mg/ml (with 55 vol$\%$ glycerol).
 As the protein concentration decreased, the NaCl concentration also decreased, as the diluting solvent did not contain NaCl.
 These solutions were filled in quartz capillaries with an outer diameter of $\approx$~1~mm and a wall thickness of $\approx$~20~$\upmu$m.
-The volume fraction is calculated from the protein concentration, $c$, using the equation $\phi=c\nu_s$, where $\nu_s=$~0.465~ml/g is the specific volume of the protein~\cite{ghirlando_enrichment_2015}, which is the inverse of the protein density.
+The volume fraction is calculated from the protein concentration, $c$, using the equation $\phi=c\nu_s$, where $\nu_s=$~0.463~ml/g is the specific volume of the protein~\cite{ghirlando_enrichment_2015}, which is the inverse of the protein density.
 A summary of the samples and their composition is shown in Table~\ref{tab:samples}.